Couple Shares Their Home Affairs Wedding, Mzansi Swoons Over Their Love

 Mzansi's reaction to the couple's video was overwhelmingly positive, with many expressing admiration for their choice.
 The story sparked conversations about redefining wedding norms and embracing simplicity.

 There’s a growing trend in South Africa where more couples are choosing Home Affairs weddings for their simplicity and affordability.
-These ceremonies offer an intimate, stress-free alternative to traditional weddings, allowing couples to avoid the high costs and social pressures that come with big celebrations.
+These ceremonies offer a stress-free alternative to traditional weddings, allowing couples to avoid the high costs and social pressures that come with big celebrations.
 As more people embrace this low-key approach, it reflects a wider shift toward valuing personal meaning over lavish displays.

 Read also